box/developer.box.com/guides/events/shield-alert-events.md

 ## Smart access

-[Smart Access][smartaccess] enables Box Admins to define and enforce classification-based access policies to control actions to prevent sensitive content from being unintentionally leaked.
+[Smart Access][smartaccess] enables Box Admins to define and enforce classification-based access policies to control actions and prevent the unintentional leakage of sensitive content.

 ### External collaboration restriction

 If an external collaboration invitation is restricted, an event is produced within the [enterprise event][events] stream.
-This follows the standard event object schema, with the `event_type` value set
+These events follow the standard event object schema, with the `event_type` value set
 to: `SHIELD_EXTERNAL_COLLAB_INVITE_BLOCKED_MISSING_JUSTIFICATION`,
 `SHIELD_EXTERNAL_COLLAB_INVITE_JUSTIFIED`,